SemVer Is Not About You

 That’s it!
 That’s the whole thing!
 All the talk about breaking changes is downstream of this actual behavior of version resolvers.

 Notably, if you are a library maintainer, SemVer isn’t about you either.
 When deciding between major and minor, you shouldn’t be thinking about your direct dependents.
 They knowingly use your library, so they are capable of making informed decisions and will manage just fine.
-The problem are your transitive dependents.
+The problem is your transitive dependents.
 If you release a new major version, dependencies of some application up the stack could get wedged if somewhere in its dependencies tree there are both versions of your library which need interoperable types.

 Or, rather, if you release a new major version, it is guaranteed that some application would have two copies of your library.
-There’s no such thing as atomic upgrade of dependencies across the ecosystem, propagating your new major will take time and there will be extended period where both majors are used, by different libraries, and both majors end up in applications’ lockfiles.
+There’s no such thing as atomic upgrade of dependencies across the ecosystem, propagating your new major will take time and there will be an extended period where both majors are used, by different libraries, and both majors end up in applications’ lockfiles.
 The question is rather would this be more harmful than just code bloat?
-If your library ends up in other’s public API you will likely lock some upstream applications in a variant of the following problem:
+If your library ends up in another’s public API you will likely lock some upstream applications in a variant of the following problem:

 -